hamishwillee/gitbook-plugin-redirect-root/README.md

 }
 ```

-The only config value is the language, and this will default to "en"
+The only config value are:

+* language - defaults to "en"
+* baseurl - defaults to "" - this is used if your content is hosted at some URL "above" the root